courselabs/docker/labs/images/README.md

 docker run dockerfun/curl:v2 --head dockerfun.courselabs.co
 ```

-> The `--head` argument in the container command gets passed to the entrypoint
+> The `--head` argument and URL in the container command gets passed to the entrypoint

 📋 List all the `dockerfun/curl` images to compare sizes.